TigerConnect: History

 TigerConnect recently expanded its technologies including two acquisitions: physician scheduling software, Call Scheduler and middleware provider, Critical Alert.

+It was reported in May 2025 that Sean O'Neil would replace Brad Brooks as CEO.

 App

 The TigerConnect app is a cloud-based clinical communication and collaboration tool that was developed for the enterprise market.
 It allows patient information and other secure messages to be sent HIPAA compliantly.
 The app claims users cannot save, copy or forward the messages because TigerText stores the message on a company server, not the receiving and sending device, and deletes when the expiration conditions are met.

 TigerText can be used on any Android, iPhone, iPad, iPod Touch, tablet, Mac or PC.

 On April 14, 2015, TigerConnect announced an app for the Apple Watch.
 The app launched in 2017.

 In October 2016, after TigerConnect named two healthcare vets to their executive team, TigerConnect launched a clinical communications platform that is designed for medical client value metrics.